 The lives of Inuit students and the experiences of those depicted in schoolbooks (as well as the life experiences of the teachers) were worlds apart.
 Inuit students knew little about farm animals, trains, cities, and wartime.
 Teachers had no direct experience with Inuit environments or beliefs.
 In southern Canada, teachers typically shared similar cultural values, language, customs, and connections to location as their students.
-This divergency in culture, life experiences and goals between students and teachers had many consequences.
+This was simply not the case in Qikiqtaaluk schools and it did have consequences.

 To help bridge the gap between curriculum content and student experience, educational theorists called on teachers to incorporate examples of northern culture in their everyday lesson plans.
 In a 1961 article entitled, "The Opening Door," R. A. J. Phillips, Chief of the Arctic Division in Ottawa, suggested teaching arithmetic by counting walruses rather than cows, a suggestion that was probably not needed by any competent teacher.
-Phillips explained that these types of cultural references would reinforce the value of schooling to students,49 but also recognized that northern teachers were expected to teach pride in a culture which they themselves knew very little about.
-As one former teacher noted, "A lot of teachers tried to incorporate these things [aspects of Inuit life] in the curriculum to the extent that they understood it themselves, which, in most cases, wasn't very much."50 barriers that they encountered and could not overcome.
+Phillips explained that these types of cultural references would reinforce the value of schooling to students.
+However, he also recognized that northern teachers were expected to teach pride in a culture which they themselves knew very little about.
+As one former teacher noted, "A lot of teachers tried to incorporate these things [aspects of Inuit life] in the curriculum to the extent that they understood it themselves, which, in most cases, wasn't very much."

+Most teachers arrived in the North with a southern education and preconceived ideas about Inuit and what should be taught to them.
+Experience and orientation, which ranged from one day to two weeks, failed to prepare them for the cultural and language barriers that they encountered and could not overcome.
 Motives for enlisting were mixed, but experiences were similar.
 In the early 1960s, Diamond Jenness found that the 30% annual turnover clearly showed the results of hiring people who "seem incapable of enduring the hardships and deprivations of a northern life."
 He speculated about the roots of the failure: